Spectacular results at a school intent on helping able high achievers reach their starry goals.

 Arts & extracurricular

 Lots going on in art.
 So far this term, a workshop with a professional artist (part of a regular programme) and a sketching trip to Chatsworth.
 Trips to London and Florence up next.
-There’s an annual summer exhibition, an award for artist of the w
+There’s an annual summer exhibition, an award for artist of the week

 Sport

 Dance is a big deal here - pupils proudly showed us the spacious purpose-built studio.
 It’s a popular PE option and a handful of pupils take it all the way to GCSE.
-Dance clubs for each year group, plus ones for specific styles (hip hop, cheer, ly
+Dance clubs for each year group, plus ones for specific styles (hip hop, cheer,

 Ethos & heritage